 What baby supplies do you recommend for travel?

 Aside from the obvious baby essentials— formula, bottles, diapers, wipes and clothes, I learned a long time ago that bulky items just take up too much space.
 Leave the bouncers and play centers at home.
 When you travel, baby will be stimulated by being out and about!
 Don’t forget that if you have access to a washer/dryer, you will need a lot less clothes, burp clothes and swaddles than you think.
 If you have access to stores, don’t take up suitcase space with diapers.
 Get them where you are going.
-A good carrier like Solly Baby carrier and stroller like the Babyzen YOYO stroller are great for hikes + walks.
+A good carrier like LÍLLÉbaby Baby carrier and stroller like the Summer Travel Stroller are great for hikes + walks.

 Lesley’s 5 pro-tips for traveling with a newborn:

 1. Bring a stroller as a carry-on.
-We adored our Doona car seat and stroller all-in-one – a must for travel!
-Since our daughter has outgrown it, we recommend the Babyzen YOYO stroller that folds up enough to fit in the overhead bin or under the seat.
+We adored our Doona Car Seat and Stroller all-in-one – a must for travel!
+Since our daughter has outgrown it, we recommend the Summer Portable Stroller that folds up enough to fit in the overhead bin or under the seat.
 When your baby can’t yet or doesn’t want to walk in the airport, this is a game changer.

 2. Book a direct flight!
 Layovers only extend your travel day.
 Rip off that bandaid.